UCLNatSci/2024/PHAS0026/_sources/sturmliouville.md

 where $ W(u, v)(x) = u'v - uv' $ is the Wronskian of the two functions.
 This is known as **Lagrange’s identity**.

-Using the boundary conditions given above in the SL form defintion, we find:
+Using the boundary conditions given above in the SL form definition, we find:

 ```{math}
 \left[ p(x) W(u, v)(x) \right]_a^b = 0,